 You need to order a home inspection as soon as possible.
 Per your contract, we only have a few days to complete the inspection.
 See section M in the Purchase Agreement for the exact timeline.
 Under the Useful Websites and Links tab is a link to some excellent inspectors.
 Schedule the inspection at a time when you can be there.
 It will be very beneficial for you to be at the house and learn about the inner workings of the house and hear straight from the inspector what his concerns may be.
 I will meet you at the house towards the end of your inspection to hear from the inspector too.
 You will need to pay for the inspection up front and he will provide you a written report of all of his findings.
 Typically, I like to take 24 hours to review and digest the findings.
 Then you and I will prioritize the mechanical, structural, health or safety issues that need addressed before you finalize the purchase of the home and I will write up an Inspection Response to send over to the seller.

-You need to deliver the earnest money check to the selling agents office or send it electronically, if available.
-Please write the address of the new house on the memo line and take a photo of the check.
+You need to deliver the earnest money to the selling agents office or send it electronically, if available, within the timeline indicated on your purchase agreement.
+Personal checks are not accepted.
+You will need to get a cashiers check from your bank or wire the money to the title company.
+Please write the address of the new house on the memo line and take a photo of the cashiers check.
 I will need a copy of it for our files before you deliver it.
 If you are delivering it electronically, please share a copy of the receipt with me.
 We typically only have 48 hours or two business days to deliver the earnest money to the selling agent, per section D in the Purchase Agreement.
 Refer to your agreement or the timeline outline I provided you to determine your specific deadline.

 I will secure the HOA Covenants, Conditions and Restrictions (CCRs), if applicable, and provide you a copy.
 Please review the documents within three days of receipt, per section T in the Purchase Agreement.
 If they are acceptable, there is no need to do anything else.
 If there is something in the CCRs that you can’t live with, then we need to perform a mutual release of the property and start shopping for a new house.